RaviniKuruppu/My-Contacts-Backend/README.md

 The project follows a modular structure to enhance organization and maintainability:

-controllers/: Handles HTTP request handling and response logic.
+controllers/: Manages HTTP request handling and response logic.

-models/: Represents data structures and interacts with the database.
+middleware/: Holds middleware components for request processing.

-routes/: Defines the API routes and their corresponding controller actions.
+routes/: Defines API routes and their respective controller actions.

-config/: Houses configuration files and settings.
+database/: Involves modules related to database interactions.

  RUN
 --------